Cresta Run (horse): 1926: two-year-old season

 Cresta Run began her racing career by finishing unplaced behind Book Law in the Queen Mary Stakes at Royal Ascot in June.
 She was also unplaced in the National Breeders' Produce Stakes and then ran third in the Prince of Wales's Plate before recording her first success in the Highclere Nursery Handicap at Newbury Racecourse.
 On 8 October Cresta Run carried 127 pounds in the £3,797 Imperial Produce Stakes at Kempton Park Racecourse and won by three lengths from eleven opponents in a time of 1:13.00.
-At Newmarket Racecourse in later that month she was matched against male opposition in the Middle Park Stakes but finished uplaced behind the colt Call Boy.
+At Newmarket Racecourse in later that month she was matched against male opposition in the Middle Park Stakes but finished unplaced behind the colt Call Boy.

 Cresta Run ended the season with earnings of £4,880.

 1927: three-year-old season

 The 114th running of 1000 Guineas over the Rowley Mile on 29 April attracted a field of twenty-eight runners and Cresta Run, ridden by Arthur Balding, started at odds of 10/1.
 She appeared somewhat nervous and agitated in the paddock before the race but started well and immediately assumed the lead.
 She was never seriously challenged and won the race with "ridiculous ease" by two lengths from Book Law and Endowment, who dead-heated for second place.
 Her winning time of 1:38.0 was 0.2 seconds faster than that recorded by Adam's Apple in the 2000 Guineas over the same course.

 In the Oaks Stakes over one and a half miles at Epsom Racecourse Cresta Run started 3/1 second favourite behind Book Law.
 The large, noisy crowd, high temperatures and three false starts led her to become very upset and after being left behind the other fillies at the start she finished last of the sixteen runners in a race won by Beam.
 Later that summer she was beaten by Cinq a Sept in the Irish Oaks.